CodeWizard-1/memory-game-sea-safari/README.md

 Depending on the goals and audience, the Memory game project can be adapted for education, development of mental skills, or just for fun.

 ## Idea
+While planning this project, the idea arose to create a game in a nautical style.
+The marine theme allows you to create a variety of cards with different images of sea creatures (fish, starfish, crabs, etc.) and attributes (ships, anchors, steering wheels, etc.), which adds variety and interest to the game.

 ## Design
+Various elements and resources were used in the game design to create the appropriate atmosphere and visual perception: images of marine life (dolphins, whales, fish, crabs), elements of marine nature, attributes of navigation (anchors), color palette (blue and blue shades, as these are the colors of water).